dtersegno/capstone/README.md

     - fft?

 ### time series
+- NNs
-- apply simple ff neural network, like o-text method.
+    - ~~apply simple ff neural network, like o-text method.
     - ~~lagged by 20 minutes, 20 values, rate 60
-        -
     - lagged values, along with some info bools, day-lagged, hour-lagged values.
+    - NN on single-valued rates for each type of game.
+    - NN on single-valued rates, with rates of other games, game-type bools tossed in
+- Compare model to "nulls"
+    - a sum of sines/exponential decays pinged by time
+    - simply the rate a day before
+    - average of rate in a window day before, or several days
 - apply dickey-fuller to detrended series
+    - de-trending may be illustrative only with the NN model.
-- just try arima to see if it even makes any sense.
+- ~~just try arima to see if it even makes any sense.
+    - ~~it doesn't
-- install extra timeseries libraries for fbprophet [instructions](https://github.com/microprediction/timemachines/blob/main/INSTALL.md)
+- ~~install extra timeseries libraries for fbprophet [instructions](https://github.com/microprediction/timemachines/blob/main/INSTALL.md)
-- compare different functions
+- ~~compare different functions
-- apply these time series' to timemachines functionality
+- ~~apply these time series' to timemachines functionality
     - fbprophet
     - greykite
     - other "heavy hitters"